 NFL free agents 2022: Ranking the top 10 wide receivers

-NFL free agents 2022: Ranking the top 10 wide receivers originally appeared on NBC Sports Philadelphia
+NFL free agents 2022: Ranking the top 10 wide receivers originally appeared on NBC Sports Boston

 The NFL’s best wide receivers are used to being open.
 Now, some are on the open market.

-Note: UPDATE (March 8): The Buccaneers have placed the franchise tag on Godwin.
-UPDATE (March 8): The Packers have placed the franchise tag on Adams.